communitiesuk/funding-service-design-notification/README.md

     flask run

+    Note: This service is an internal service so it doesn't have the frontend.

-### Set-up an API KEY that requires to connect with the govuk-notify-service.
+### Set-up an API KEY that requires to connect with the govuk-notify-service

     Click on the link & follow the instructions to set-up an API KEY. https://docs.notifications.service.gov.uk/python.html#api-keys